rat-v/Creating-an-Isolated-Network-in-VirtualBox/README.md

 # Setting Up VirtualBox and a Vulnerable Web Server for Penetration Testing Practice

 ## Setting Up a Virtual Machine and Vulnerable Web Server

-I didn't write about the steps I took to install VirtualBox and the machines needed as I felt it was very trivial.
 A Kali Linux OS and a "Mr. Robot" Vulnerable Web Server (VWS) from VulnHub was installed and set up on VirtualBox.

 ### Creating an Isolated Network
 Because I am running a vulnerable web server, I would like to be completely secure just in case any bad actors may detect this web server I am running and use vulnerabilities from it in order to compromise my home network.